An overview of the current landscape

 It is not a surprise that meeting all use case requirements is taking the lead.
 Companies face different scenarios and have specific goals, which are not met by all integration tools on the market.

-As mentioned above, we are using the ZigiOps integration platform for this guide, as it meets the above-mentioned requirements with:
+As mentioned above, we are using the ZigiOps integration platform for this ServiceNow Jira integration guide, as it meets the above-mentioned requirements with:

-This meets nearly all use case requirements as the tool can adapt to almost any use case scenario and complexity level.
+This meets nearly all use case requirements for a stable ServiceNow Jira integration as the tool can adapt to almost any use case scenario and complexity level.
 If your business needs something very niche and specific, which is not currently offered as a customization by ZigiOps, our integration team can develop it within a few weeks.